Hair Gone Wrong.com logo

 • Azo groups: R-N=N-R (where R can be any group) found in temporary hair dyes

-While other potential allergens contained in hair dyes include:
+Other potential allergens contained in hair dyes include:

 • 6-hydroxyindole